How Much Water Should A Diabetic Drink Daily – Best Benefits

 Diabetes Thirst

 Thirst, or polydipsia, is a common symptom of diabetes, particularly in type 1 diabetes and type 2 diabetes.
-High blood sugar levels can cause the body to lose fluids through increased urination, which can lead to dehydration and an increased thirst.
+High blood sugar levels can cause the body to lose fluids through increased urination, which can lead to dehydration and increased thirst.

 Additionally, diabetes can cause damage to the nerves in the body, including those that signal thirst, which can make it difficult for people with diabetes to recognize and respond to their body’s need for fluids.